Superposition disentanglement of neural representations reveals hidden alignment: Real Models

 \section{Real Models}

 How well do these toy model findings generalize to full-scale DNNs?
-The key challenge is that real networks lack identifiable ground-truth features or interpretable superposition arrangements, making direct validation impossible.
-We therefore test our predictions indirectly: if superposition causes alignment deflation in real networks, then SAE disentanglement should improve alignment scores between corresponding layers of independently trained models with identical architectures.
+The challenge is that real models lack identifiable ground-truth features or interpretable superposition arrangements, making direct validation impossible.
+We therefore test our predictions indirectly: if superposition causes alignment deflation in real networks, then disentanglement with SAEs should improve alignment scores between corresponding layers of independently trained models with identical architectures.

 \paragraph{Experimental Setup} We evaluate our findings on ImageNet-trained DNNs \cite{imagenet} using two architectures: ResNet50 \cite{he2016deep} and a vision transformer ViT-B/16 \cite{dosovitskiy2020image}.
 For each architecture, we train pairs of models with different random seeds, hypothesizing they will learn overlapping features in different superposition arrangements consistent with toy models.
 TopK SAEs are trained on neural activations to the ImageNet training set from an intermediate layer (layer2.3.bn2 for ResNet50, layer5 MLP block output for ViT) and a deep layer (layer4.2.bn2 for ResNet50, layer11 MLP block output for ViT) for both seeds.
 For ResNet50, we extract activations from the center-channel position; for ViT, we use the \texttt{cls} token position.
-Soft-matching is computed for a given layer between the different seeded models using 50,000 ImageNet validation images, with dead latents removed.
+Soft-matching is computed for a given layer between the different seeded models using 50,000 ImageNet validation images, with dead latents removed (\(< \: \approx3\%\)).

 \paragraph{Results}